plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 This is a big improvement compared to the 45.7 KB that Google Analytics integration adds to your page weight but it's still 6 times heavier than the Plausible Analytics default script which is at 0.7 KB.

-Why is Cloudflare Web Analytics script so heavy despite not giving you much data or insights in the dashboard?
-Looking at the script, they are collecting a lot of data about page loading time, web speed and site performance.

 If you want the most [lightweight web analytics](https://plausible.io/lightweight-web-analytics), Plausible is the lighter choice.

 ## Different definitions of unique visitor